igorski/binarcular/README.md

 Practical use cases are:

-* Validating whether a file header contains the appropriate description, automatically converted to the data types
+* Validating whether a file header contains the appropriate description, by comparing its parsed data to the respective data types
-* Scanning a file for specific meta data to determine the location of other meaningful data
+* Scanning a file for specific metadata to determine the location of other meaningful data
-* Writing a binary file in your browser, without having to write meaningless byte values repeatedly at ever increasing indices.
+* Creating a binary file in your browser, without having to repeatedly write meaningless byte values in sequence

 See API and Example below.